Frequently Asked Questions

 When normal boosters are given, and Kennel Cough is NOT then there is no need to keep your dog home and they may still visit us.

-We take NO responsibility for your dog contracting any viral diseases while with us, it is your responsibility to ensure your dog is covered and vaccinated in time for all stays.
+We take NO responsibility for your dog contracting any diseases while with us, it is your responsibility to ensure your dog is covered and vaccinated in time for all stays.

 Lapsed Vaccinations will mean your dog will have to start all over again.